vatesfr/terraform-provider-xenorchestra/docs/data-sources/vms.md

 * id - The Id of the pool the storage repository exists on.
 * pool_id - The Id of the pool the storage repository exists on.
-* num - The number of vms found for this pool.
 * vms - A list of information for all vms found in this pool.
     * vms.id - The uuid for this vm.
     * vms.name_label - The name label for this vm.